Including Programs in Redox

 Setup the Redox Build Environment

-- Follow the steps in Building Redox or Podman Build to create the Redox Build Environment on your system.
+- Follow the steps in the Building Redox or Native Build pages to create the Redox Build Environment on your system.

 - Build the system as described.
 This will take quite a while the first time.